Your best Investment Pick: Marriage and Money.

 More inspiration for marriage and money:

 - How to get your needs met-Learning from Rosh Hashanah, the Jewish New Year

 - Questions to ask each other about money before combining finances

 - When should you cut your partner some slack about work

 Marriage and money go together and when you invest in your marriage, you will actually become wealthier.

-Here are four reasons why investing in your marriage will actually make you more money than last year.
+Here are the top four reasons to invest in your marriage and earn more money than last year.